moflo/SDK-Network-Adaptors/MoPub/iOS/README.md

 For Native Ads integration,  add the AppLovinNativeAdapter class files and the AppLovinNativeCustomEvent class files.

-#Unity Integration#
+### Unity Integration
 Our Unity adapter does not include our SDK as framework but as a library (`.a` binary) with header files.
 Therefore, you need to edit the import statements:

-1.Comment out framework import statements, i.e.:
+1. Comment out framework import statements, i.e.:

 Replace: